 My dissertation research when I was a PhD student sought to better understand healthy youth development.
-Taking an interdisciplinary approach, this research sought to bring together anthropology’s insights into how culture shapes understandings of well-being and normalcy and psychology’s insights into how individuals internalize these understandings to construct self-concepts.
+Taking an interdisciplinary approach, this research brought together anthropology’s insights into how culture shapes understandings of well-being and normalcy and psychology’s insights into how individuals internalize these understandings to construct their own sense of self.
 By looking at both the broader social processes and individual psychological processes, we get a more complete understanding of how youth across the world develop.

 I largely focused on gender identity and moral development from adolescence to early adulthood, a period of the life course often marked by increasingly solidified self-concepts and growing awareness of society’s influence on the self.
 My most recent project looked at how the institution of Buddhist monasticism in northern Thailand mediated boys’ uptake of concepts of morality, masculinity, and well-being in Thai society.